 Comments: Not much information exists for this species.
 As with other Arizona Morning-glories, perhaps Canyon Morning-glory should be removed from the states noxious weed list.

-Also see; Purple Morning-glory, Ipomoea capillacea Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.
+Also see in Southwest Desert Flora; Purple Morning-glory, Ipomoea capillacea Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Ivyleaf Morning-glory, Ipomoea hederacea, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.